 - Retrieving your online, digital, and/or paper records easily when needed

-Even if your family tree software or online tree application creates sources and citations for you automatically, your research will benefit by knowing how to create and use sources and citations yourself.
+Even if your family tree software or online tree application creates sources and citations for you automatically, your research will benefit when you known how to create sources and citations yourself.

 Simplifying Genealogy Sources and Citations includes examples for census, parish records, books, websites, websites with static URLs, paper records with multiple pages, and the work of other genealogists.